-Perfect for late winter or spring gatherings, our Blood Orange Meringue Bars are simple to make and will impress your guests with their unique and vibrant flavors.
+Perfect for late winter or spring gatherings, these Blood Orange Meringue Bars will impress your loved ones with their bright appearance and tangy sweet flavors.
+Blood oranges have a shorter season than regular oranges and their bright color lend themselves perfectly to baked desserts.

 Ingredients and substitutions for Blood Orange Meringue Bars